arun6291/Eletronic-Products/README.md

+Electronic Products Store – React Project

+Overview

+A modern e-commerce web application built with React.js and Material-UI, focused on selling electronic gadgets and accessories.
+Users can view details, add items to cart, and proceed to checkout — all with a clean and responsive interface.

+⚙️ Tech Stack

+⚛️ React.js – Frontend library

+💅 Material-UI (MUI) – UI components and styling

+🔄 Context API – State management for cart and user data

+🧰 JavaScript (ES6+), HTML5, CSS3

+🚀 Features

+📱 Fully responsive layout (mobile + desktop)

+🧩 Product filtering and sorting by category

+🛍️ Add to Cart, Remove, and Quantity management

+🔍 Product detail pages with images and ratings

+💳 Checkout page (can be integrated with payment gateway)

+A modern e-commerce web app built with React, Material-UI,

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.